 A study shows that on average, the top 10 results of a search were greater than 2,000 words.
-So, content length - specifically, long-form content - is an attribute of a page that will rank highly.
-Additionally, a 2012 data analysis shows that there’s a correlation between a piece of content’s length and the number of backlinks it receives.
+So, content length is an attribute of a page that will rank highly.
+Additionally, a 2012 data analysis shows that there’s a correlation between long articles and the number of backlinks they receive.

-Why is that?
 Search engines are focused on context.
-Long-form content is simply able to create a greater context for the focus topic by a) going into greater depth about the topic and, b) connecting it to a greater number of related topics, showcasing the connection between them.
+Long articles are simply able to create a greater context for the focus topic by a) going into greater depth about the topic and, b) connecting it to a greater number of related topics, showcasing the connection between them.
 Further, search engines value content that is broad or deep, rather than short or concentrated.
 In fact, Google’s algorithm will not only not rank thin content, but penalize it.
-Read about the kind of content not to write here.
+Read more about how bad content is costing your company.

 Also, evidence is piling up that organizations that publish longer-form content see an increase in conversion rates.
 Here are some examples: Crazy Egg, Highrise Marketing.

 Social Media Engagement

 Long-form content improves organic reach and a better ranking in the SM algorithms, as well as more social shares.

 Social media delivers long-form content directly to an audience that is already following you.
 These platforms naturally make engagement easier, because users are already logged in, making likes, shares, and comments more likely.
 In contrast, blogs and some websites require users to create an account before engaging.
 Further, social media offers engagement statistics.

 Utility and Lifespan